SRWelcome to:

 I built the cabinet out of cheap particle board and covered it with some cheap black vinyl.
 The chassis is some thin sheet aluminum bent over the workshop table and holes drilled out with hand drills.
 It originally had some thin, black cotton grill cloth.
 It had a cheap no name 10 inch speaker I can picked up somewhere.
 I don't think it was a true guitar speaker even.

-The reality is it worked and sounded OK, but it was really biased correctly as the whole thing would get very hot if left on for a while.
-Despite this, it stayed as is for many years.
+The reality is it worked and sounded OK, but it was really biased incorrectly as the whole thing would get very hot if left on for a while.
+Despite this, it stayed as-is for many years.
 Sometime in the 2010s the cotton grill cloth had rotted and had many holes and was falling apart.

 So, I decided to write all the wrongs and build something more conventional on the platform.
-This happened over a number of years of playing, but the amp was stripped, repainted and the circuit was redone.
+The amp was stripped, repainted and the circuit was redone.
 The first iteration of this is below, it had a Eminence 10 inch speaker, but it wasn't a good fit for the amp, as it was something like 50-75 watt speaker, and we're dealing with 3-5 watts depending on the output tube here.
 So I wasn't that happy with it.

 So that version of the amp sat for awhile, and I stripped the entire thing down again.
 And started over.